Kerbalism/Kerbalism/README.md

 replaced with an equivalent one that is easier to plan against, as it is now vital for long-term manned missions.
 The means to harvest from atmospheres and oceans is also present, given the importance of atmospheric resources in this regard.

 No life-support like mod would be complete without a greenhouse of some kind.
 The one included in this mod has a relatively complete set of input resources and by-products, and some more unique characteristics like a lamp that adapts consumption to natural lighting, emergency harvesting, pressure requirements and radiation tolerance.

 A planetary resource distribution that mimics the real solar system completes the package.

 ## RELIABILITY

 Components don't last forever in the real world.
 This is modeled by a simple system that can trigger failures on arbitrary modules.
-Manufacturing quality can be chosen in the editor, per-component, and improve the MTBF but also requires extra cost and mass.
-The crew can inspect and repair malfunctioned components.
-Redundancy now becomes a key aspect of the design phase.
+Manufacturing quality can be chosen in the editor, per-component, and improve durability but also requires extra cost and mass.
+The crew can inspect and repair components.
+Redundancy is a key aspect of the design phase.

 ## SIGNAL